What is a centrifuge?

 3. Microcentrifuge/Mini Centrifuge

 Microcentrifuges and mini centrifuges are compact units designed for small sample volumes.
-They typically use microcentrifuge tubes that hold 1.5 to 2.0 mL.
-Mini centrifuges are generally simpler and suited for quick spins or low-speed separations, while microcentrifuges can reach speeds up to 18,000 revolutions per minute (RPM).
+They typically use microcentrifuge tubes that hold 0.2 to 2.0 mL.
+Mini centrifuges are generally simpler and suited for quick spins or low-speed separations (up to 7,000 RPM), while microcentrifuges can reach speeds up to 21,000 RPM.

 4. Refurbished Centrifuge

 Refurbished centrifuges are used in laboratories seeking to manage equipment costs while maintaining access to reliable, high-quality devices.
-They offer a cost-effective option for organizations with limited budgets or those needing backup equipment.
+Refurbished centrifuges offer:

 Shop For Centrifuges at Pipette.com |